nShao678/Improved-convergence-of-PINVIT/README.md

 This repo contains the MATLAB code to reproduce the numerical experiments described in [1].
 The implementation relies on MATLAB packages [2, 3], which users need to download independently.

-Run main.m to produce all numerical results.
+Run main.m to reproduce all numerical results.

 Run mainDDM1.m and mainAGMG1.m to generate tables about Behaviors of $\varphi$.